-What can parents and caregivers do?
-Parents are important in helping their children get ready to read because:
+Parents and caregivers are important in helping their children get ready to read because:

-Take every chance you have to read with your children, tell and talk about stories, say nursery rhymes and sing songs.
-Early literacy is not the teaching of reading.
-Your child will learn how to read in school.
-The most important thing you can do to foster early literacy is to provide an atmosphere that’s fun, verbal and stimulating.
-When you read, talk and play with your child, you’re stimulating the growth of your child’s brain and building the connections that will become the building blocks for reading.
+Before your child even learns to read, you can foster early literacy skills by providing an atmosphere that’s fun, verbal, and stimulating.
+When you read, talk, sing, and play with your child, you’re stimulating the growth of your child’s brain and building the connections that become the building blocks for reading.

-The Public Library Association and the Association for Library Service to Children suggest 5 ways to get every child ready to read:
+The Public Library Association and the Association for Library Service to Children suggest five ways to get every child ready to read: